quou/openmv/README.md

  - `user32`
  - `kernel32`
  - `winmm`

+I develop everything under 64-bit GNU/Linux, with Clang and glibc.
+There's no reason why it wouldn't work under a 32-bit system with GCC, though (The Premake scripts will need to be modified to build under 32-bit).
+Windows *should* work, but I rarely test it, so some minor modifications might be needed here and there.

 ## Creating New Projects
 OpenMV's core can be used for new projects, including all the code for things